multiscale/muscle3/docs/source/fortran_api.rst

     Check if a snapshot should be saved after the S Operator of the submodel.

-    This method checks if a snapshot should be saved right now, based on the provided timestamp and passed wallclock time.
+    This method checks if a snapshot should be saved right now, based on the provided timestamp and elapsed wallclock time.

-    When this method returns true, the submodel must also save a snapshot through Instance::save_snapshot.
-A std::runtime_error will be generated when not doing so.
+    If this method returns true, then the submodel must also save a snapshot through Instance::save_snapshot.
+A runtime error will be generated if this is not done.

     See also :f:func:`LIBMUSCLE_Instance_should_save_final_snapshot` for the
     variant that must be called at the end of the reuse loop.